 As an individual agent, you cannot guarantee everything will be perfect.
 But you can show your clients that you’re doing everything in your power to take the best care of them.
 And that means showing them protection and options that you alone can offer them — as a CRES E&O insurance client.

 *Read each policy for a full comparison of coverage and benefits.
 All coverage is subject to Underwriting and other qualifications.
 Seller’s E&O coverage and other benefits are feature based and warranty specific.
-These benefits are offered by, and intended for, the members of REAAPG or RESCRPG.
+These benefits are offered by, and intended for, the members of RESCRPG.
 Not available in all states.
 Certain restrictions apply.

 This blog/website is made available by CRES Insurance Services for educational purposes to give you general information and understanding of legal risks and insurance options, not to provide specific legal advice.
 This blog/website should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 Claims examples are for illustrative purposes only.
 Read your policy for a complete description of what is covered and excluded.